What are the library hours?

 Quiet talking and group study is permitted throughout the library as long as it does not disturb others.
 Doors to the study rooms should be closed when in use.
 Cell phones and all similar devices are to be turned off or set on “vibrate” or “silent” mode.
 Headphones should be used at all times when using media and should always be set to low volumes.
 Users determined by the library staff to be disruptive to a quiet atmosphere may be asked to lower their voices or to leave the library.
-Please consult the Noise Control/Disturbance Policy for more information.
+Please consult the Noise Control/Disturbance Procedure for more information.

 Are children welcome?